frags51/C-codes/README.md

 * PoPL
 * Data Structures (1 and 2)
 * OS-2 : Includes a simple slab allocator, implementation of Reader-writer problems and other synchronisation problems
-* Compilers 1 : Done in COOL - Classroom Object Oriented Language: A stack interpretor.
+* Compilers 1 : Done in COOL - Classroom Object Oriented Language: A stack interpreter.
 ------------------------------